According to Gallup’s 2021 Global Emotions Report, people worldwide are sadder and more stressed than in the past 16 years.

 Happiness is the emotion that drives the good times.
 It’s also the emotion that helps us survive hard times.

 A happy person is more likely to have a positive outlook on life.
 This, in turn, allows them to take on whatever comes their way with grace.

-If you want to live your life on the front foot, you must be happy.
-This means that you need to work on your happiness each and every day!
+Happiness is a habit; it’s not a given.
+You must be happy if you want to live your life to its fullest potential.
+This means that you need to work on your happiness every day!

 Should You Be Happy All The Time?

 No. It’s also not realistic to never feel sad.
 Sadness is natural.